34 Different Types of Desks For Every Type of Office

 The key differences between computer and writing desks are that computer desks often have holes for cables to fit through, and many times a slide-out keyboard tray and storage.
 Computer desks are often bulkier than writing desks, making them less suitable for smaller areas.

 From standing desks to small computer desks, your options for furnishing your office are limitless.
 Some desks provide ample storage space, whereas others are space savers.
 Ultimately, the desk you choose depends on your needs, existing decor, and budget.
-If you're looking to furnish your home office or furnish your workspace, why not check out the furniture available at Freedman's Office Furniture?
+If you're looking to furnish your home office or furnish your workspace, why not check out the different types of desks or furniture available at Freedman's Office Furniture?
 We love what we do and can help you find the perfect desk for your space!